Introduction to algorithm design and analysis. Graph algorithms, greedy algorithms, data structures, dynamic programming, maximum flows.

 Prerequisites

-The official prerequisite for this course is COMP 250 Introduction to Computer Science.
+The official prerequisites for this course are COMP 250 (Introduction to Computer Science) and MATH 240 (Discrete Structures) or MATH 235 (Algebra 1).
 We recommend the students to review the material covered in this class.
-The students must also be familiar with basic concepts in discrete mathematics and probability.
-Therefore, MATH 240, 363, or 235 are co-requisites of this course.
+The students must also be familiar with basic concepts and techniques in probability.

 Policy on discussion Board